 This course provides a basis for understanding the role of cognitive neuroscience in the practice of physical therapy.
-Topics that will be discussed in the context of normal and abnormal function include attention, memory, language, executive function, and motor learning in typical and patient populations.
-2 semester hours
+Topics that will be discussed in the context of normal and abnormal function

 PT 729 CARDIOVASCULAR, PULMONARY, AND INTEGUMENTARY SYSTEMS

 This course focuses on the normal and abnormal physiology of the cardiovascular and pulmonary and integumentary systems in the practice of physical therapy.
 A review of selected conditions of the cardiovascular, pulmonary, and integumentary systems address the incidence/prevalence, etiology, clinical signs and symptoms, differential diagnosis, diagnostic imaging procedures, medical/surgical/pharmacologic management, as well as prognosis and potential for recovery for selected conditions.
 This course is used to build a foundation for courses later in the curriculum that will address the examination, evaluation, and intervention of patients with cardiovascular, pulmonary, and integumentary conditions.
 4 semester hours